-It is very important that the cabin door is secured properly in the open or closed position.
-The cabin door is heavy and if the door is not properly latched, it could slide when the boat rocks and pinch someone's fingers between the door and the bulkhead or damage the door.
+It is very important that the door is secured properly in the closed position whenever the boat is operated above idle speed.
+The cabin door is heavy and if the door is not closed and properly latched, it could slam shut when the boat rocks and pinch someone's fingers between the door and cabin or damage the door.